mostafa-asg/hugo/content/post/writing-internal-dsl-in-scala.md

 ```
 But defining **Transition** type like this has one drawback
 and that is *ordering*.
 User can call any of these methods in any order that
-he want but I didn't like that so I refactored **Transition** into 3 class that
+he wants but I didn't like that so I refactored **Transition** into 3 class that
 each class has exatcly one method, each method returns
 the other class in the chain.
 The picture below depicts the idea:
 {{< fluid_imgs